-- change of control approvals; - · accuracy of representations and warranties; - no material adverse effect having occurred; - no litigation or violation of law preventing the closing; - obtaining a certificate of no bankruptcy and no winding up from the relevant trade registry; - obtaining a letter from the tax authority indicating that the target company has no outstanding tax debts; - obtaining a letter from the social security agency indicating that the target company is not delinquent in social security payments for its employees; - a pre-closing tax opinion; and - delivery of closing accounts.
+- change of control approvals; - accuracy of representations and warranties; - no material adverse effect having occurred; - no litigation or violation of law preventing the closing; - the target company obtaining a certificate of no bankruptcy and no winding up from the relevant trade registry; - the target company obtaining a letter from the tax authority indicating that it has no outstanding tax debts; - the target company obtaining a letter from the social security agency indicating that it is not delinquent in social security payments for its employees; - a pre-closing tax opinion (rarer); and - delivery of closing accounts.

-Closing conditions are not always imposed on the buyer, but when they are they may include items such as no breach of the SPA and obtaining all required internal approvals, if any, depending on the corporate structure of the investor, for the transaction.
-In rarer instances, evidence of funds, a bank confirmation of the acquisition loan, availability of financing or satisfactory completion of due diligence may also be conditions.
+Closing conditions are not always imposed on the buyer; when they are, they may include items such as no breach of the SPA and evidence of funds.

-The Competition Board's approval is also included as a condition precedent where the relevant thresholds are exceeded (see question 6).
+The Competition Board's approval will also be included as a condition precedent where the relevant thresholds are exceeded (see question 6).